 Click Here for tab for Heart of Gold by Neil Young

-Another one that while not a traditional campfire song per-se, it does carry a fantastic atmosphere that will compliment any sing along.
+While not a traditional campfire song per-se, it does carry a fantastic atmosphere that will complement any singalong.
 So even if your audience doesn’t know the lyrics, it carries enough musical intrigue to completely carry your performance.
-Originally released in 1972 as a promotional single for the album ‘Harvest’, hitting number 1 on 3 US charts including the Billboard Hot 100, which helped Neil’s exposure to a more mainstream audience.
+Originally released in 1972 as a promotional single for the album Harvest, it hit number 1 on three US charts including the Billboard Hot 100, which helped Neil’s exposure to a more mainstream audience.

 Hey Jude by The Beatles

 Click Here for tab for Hey Jude by The Beatles

 As the number 1 selling band of all time, The Beatles deserve a spot on any list of great campfire songs.
 No other group has produced more catchy pop songs which shaped the culture surrounding music quite like The Beatles.
 Hey Jude is a monstrously popular single, selling over 8 million copies worldwide and was named by NME Readers poll as the Best Song of the Year for 1968.

 The song is about as easy as they come in terms of the guitar play.
 Although there are a lot of barre chords that need some forearm strength to hold for a long period of time, all the positions are very comfortable and the rhythm should pose no challenge for even a beginner.

 The House of the Rising Sun by The Animals